You Knew the Truth, You Had to Sit in the Pain

 I have come to notice that there are many blessing that God has given us within the core of who we are that we haven't tapped into them in the slightest.
 These blessings know us best and understand everything we are feeling.
 Though, because we tend to rely on others to fix us or the world to make sense of what doesn't make sense to us, we ignore this part of who we are.
 Confused?
 Let me give you an example real quick:

-I struggled from second grade to eleventh grade believing that I was physically beautiful (eh, let me be honest; I didn't realize that I was brilliant).
-I would hide my face with my side bangs so that I could conceal my face instead of being the girl who looked...ugly (this probably going to be the only time I use this word cause I dislike it to the max).
-But in all honesty, it wasn't until I began learning about who I am and what God has placed inside of me that I began to truly understand that I'm a gem and one of a kind.
+I struggled from second grade to eleventh grade believing that I was physically beautiful (eh, let me be honest; I didn't realize that I was brilliant in my own way because God made me so).
+I would hide my face with my side bangs so that I could conceal my face instead of being the girl who looked...ugly (this is probably going to be the only time I use this word cause I dislike it to the max😤🙅🏾♀️).
+In all honesty, it wasn't until I began learning about who I am and what God has placed inside of me that I began to truly understand that I'm a gem and one of a kind.

 Yes, I had great friends who tried to reassure me of my worth.
-My teachers and parents attempted in more ways than one.
-And don't get me started on the boyfriends.
-But it was all meaningless.
+My teachers and parents attempted in more ways than one (God bless their souls because they're the real MVPs here…aisde from you God).
+And don't get me started on the boyfriends which started in college.
+It was all meaningless.
 I had to figure this out myself.
 God had to teach me how to see myself the way he does.
-That could've only be done when I allowed myself to sit in my confusion and let God reveal the core of who I am to me.
+That could've only been done when I allowed myself to sit in my confusion and let God reveal the core of who I am to me.

 Why am I even writing this post?

-I want you to get a message that took me a while to grasp (and I'm still learning this): The pain, hurt, confusion, frustration, and every not so great feeling you are experiencing will never go away until you are able to face it and let God remold it to reveal the truth that it was meant to be.
+I want you to get a message that took me a while to grasp (and I'm still learning this): The pain, hurt, confusion, frustration, and every not so great feeling you are experiencing will never go away until you are able to face it and let God remold it to reveal the truth that it was meant to be and how to grow from it.

 It'll take a lot out of you.
 You'll become uncomfortable, and you'll probably want to stop this process but don't!
 You're learning to see your pain differently.
 This is time to learn to see yourself in a new way.
 It's not meant to make you feel better and all fluffy inside.
-This experience is intended to provide you with the truths that you'll never be able to find in the world.
+This experience is intended to provide you with the truths that you'll never be able to find anywhere else.

-Don't ignore the lessons and the opportunity to not only learn more about your Father and his love but about who he calls his beloved one.
+Don't ignore the lessons and the opportunity to not only learn more about your Father and his love but about who he calls his beloved one, you.

 Until next time...